nogibjj/IDS-706-Python-Package-XS110/README.md

-# Python Script interacting with SQL Database
+# Package a Python Script into a Command-Line Tool

 ## Setup